 Höegh Autoliners is a leading global provider of ocean transportation services within the Roll-on Roll-off (RoRo) segment.
 We operate a global network of deep sea trades with Pure Car and Truck Carrier (PCTC) vessels.
 We offer our customers safe and secure deep sea transportation of RoRo cargo such as cars, high and heavy machinery and breakbulk.
 Each year, we transport around two million car equivalent units (ceu) as well as other rolling and static cargo.

 Initially, the company focused on owning and operating oil tankers, which became its mainstay from the early days.
 However, in the 1960s, the company diversified into new activities and introduced new concepts for transportation.

 The company started transporting cars with lift on/lift off vessels, having operated combined oil/bulk/ore carriers (OBO) previously.
 In 1970, Höegh-Ugland Auto Liners (HUAL) was formed as a joint venture with Ugland, which became the basis for developing Höegh into a world-leading RoRo operator.

 In December 1987, Leif Höegh & Co ASA was listed on the Oslo Stock Exchange after merging various shipowning entities.
-This consolidation process laid the foundation for new development towards a decentralized business model.
+This consolidation process laid the foundation for a new development towards a decentralized business model.

 In 1995, Höegh Fleet Services AS was established as a separate ship management entity serving Leif Höegh & Co's fleet.
 In March 2000, Leif Höegh & Co acquired the remaining 50% of HUAL, and five years later, it was renamed Höegh Autoliners.